deephaven/salmon-sync/README.md

     required: true
     type: string
     description: "The destination directory to sync.
 Relative to the bucket.
 It is recommended to use the GitHub repo path (such as deephaven/salmon-sync) as the minimum base to prevent collisions."
+  aws-role:
+    required: true
+    type: string
+    description: "The AWS role to assume."
   production:
-    required: true
+    required: false
+    default: "false"
     type: boolean
     description: "If true, the files will be deployed to the production site.
 Otherwise they will be deployed to the preview site."
   temporary:
-    required: true
+    required: false
+    default: "true"
     type: boolean
     description: "If true, the files will be marked as temporary and deleted after 14 days.
 Otherwise they will persist in S3 indefinitely."
-  aws-role:
-    required: true
-    type: string
-    description: "The AWS role to assume."
 ```

 ## Example